bakeromso/IntelliJ-IDEA-Java-Card-Project-Template/README.md

 1. Go to tab `GlobalPlatform` and sub-tab `Package`.
 Hit `Refresh`
 1. Select the package you want to remove and hit `Remove` or `Remove All`.

-## Managing cards from commandline (windows)
+## Managing cards from commandline (Windows)
-Get the latest version of GlobalPlatformPro from [here](https://github.com/martinpaljak/GlobalPlatformPro/releases).
+Get the latest version of GlobalPlatformPro from [here](https://github.com/martinpaljak/GlobalPlatformPro/releases). or use the version provided in this repo.
 I decided to go with the gp.jar version.
 1. Open a command prompt and set a variable for your .cap output directory. <br>
 `set OUTPUT_DIR=C:\Users\user\workspace\project\out\helloWorld\javacard`
 1. Navigate to the location where you placed the gp.jar file.